temporalio/cli/temporalcli/commandsmd/commands.md

     --reason "YourReason"
 ```

-The reason updates the Schedule's `notes` field to support operations
+The `--reason` text updates the Schedule's `notes` field for operations
 communication.
 It defaults to "(no reason provided)" when omitted.

 #### Options